sadhana2424/-Motion-Detection-System-using-PIR-Sensor-and-ESP8266/README.md

 Move in front of the PIR sensor to test motion detection.

 ## 📊 Sample Output
-Motion Status	LED
+Motion Status	LED,
-Motion Detected	ON
+Motion Detected	ON,
 No Motion Detected	OFF

 ## 🌍 Applications